Twofyw/sslocal-http-compose/README.md

 ### Services

 #### shadowsocks
 Based on shadowsocks/shadowsocks-libev.
-But instead of starting a shadowsocks server, the CMD is overridden so ss-local is started instead.
+But instead of starting a shadowsocks server, the CMD is overridden so ss-local is started.

 For convenience, the configuration file is bound from a local file as a volume.
 You should place the configuration file under the same folder and rename it to `config.json`.
 Note: You should set local listening port to 1080 in config.json.